ValentinaC-X/ValentinaC-Portfolio/README.md

 ## Education
-University of the People, Pasadina, USA
+University of the People, Pasadena, USA
-Master of Science - MS information Technology
+Master of Science - MS Information Technology
-Jun 2025 - anticipated completition - Jun 2027
+Jun 2025 - anticipated completion - Jun 2027

-The University of the People, Pasadina, US
+The University of the People, Pasadena, US
 Bachelor's degree in Computer Science
 GPA 3.9, 2025